D-Jeffrey/gedcom-to-visualmap/README.md

 - Need to separate the Load and GPS resolve steps (currently reloads after 30 seconds of looking up values)

 ## Releases
+### v0.2.7.0.2
+- more bug fixes
+- Regrouping of options based on Output type
+- Default country text input
+- Update and stop working
+- Different font config for defferent platforms
 ### v0.2.7.0.1
 - Bug fixes for the quick related of 0.2.7.
 Lots of fixes with the assistance of @colin0brass
 ### v0.2.7.0